 Additional tickets for:

-Close to Deir el-Medina are the nobles tombs.
-Ancient priests and celebrities, they wanted to be right next to the pharaohs in the afterlife and had the resources to afford it.
+Close to Deir el-Medina are the nobles’ tombs.
+Ancient priests and celebrities wanted to be right next to the pharaohs in the afterlife and had the resources to afford it.
 I visited the tombs of Menna and Nakht, and they were quite the sight.

 Tickets sold at the ticket office next to North El Gourna Hotel and the Colossi of Memnon (exact coordinates – 25.722725, 32.604387).

-Castaway Tip: Visit the workers and the nobles tombs before you visit the Valley of the Kings.
+Visit the worker’s and the nobles’ tombs before you visit the Valley of the Kings.
 It’s quite curious to make the comparison between the different classes in ancient Egypt but as bright and shiny colored as they are, the tombs of the pharaohs are way above them.